-- Upgrade to NetVault Backup 12.4 and later is only supported from NetVault Backup 10.0 and later. - When you upgrade NetVault Backup on Linux-based systems, it removes all start and stop links to the netvault init script before resetting them to the runlevels of the new version.
-If you want to retain any user-defined links to the init script after an upgrade, do not use the word "netvault" in the link name. - To simultaneously upgrade the NetVault Backup Client software on multiple machines, you can use the push installation method of NetVault Backup WebUI.
+- Upgrade to NetVault 13.0.1 is only supported from NetVault 11.4.5 and later. - When you upgrade NetVault on Linux-based systems, it removes all start and stop links to the netvault init script before resetting them to the runlevels of the new version.
+If you want to retain any user-defined links to the init script after an upgrade, do not use the word "netvault" in the link name. - To simultaneously upgrade the NetVault Client software on multiple machines, you can use the push installation method of NetVault WebUI.
 You can use this method for both new and upgrade installations.
-For more information about this method, see the Quest NetVault Backup Administrator's Guide - During upgrade, the language must be the same as the original language when NetVault Backup was first installed.
-If the language during upgrade differs from the original language, the default administrator account will not migrate successfully and the NetVault Backup instance may get locked. - Before upgrading NetVault Backup to version 11.4.5 or later, you must upgrade the attached DR appliance to version 4.0.3 or later.

-- If an external installation of RDA version 3.2 is present, either remove it or upgrade it to the RDA version 4.0.3041.0 or later. - All the DR devices that were attached to the previous version NetVault Backup, must be reachable and online during the upgrade process. - DR devices that are either not reachable or running on DR OS version less than 4.0.3 are grouped under Orphan Devices.
-Remove these devices first and then re-add to NetVault Backup after the upgrade. - To ensure the smooth operation of NetVault Backup, after upgrading NetVault Backup to version 12.4, you must clear the browser cache. - To upgrade NetVault Backup server to version 12.4 or later, log in with the user account used for installing the previous version of the NetVault Backup, and run the setup.
-The PostgreSQL upgrade fails if you upgrade NetVault Backup using a different user account. - There is an expected latency of a few minutes to load NetVault Backup WebUI pages such as Dashboard, View Reports, and Create Backup Job, immediately after NetVault Backup installation or upgrade.
+For more information about this method, see the Quest NetVault Administrator's Guide. - During upgrade, the language must be the same as the original language when NetVault was first installed.
+If the language during upgrade differs from the original language, the default administrator account will not migrate successfully and the NetVault instance may get locked. - Before upgrading NetVault, you must upgrade the attached DR appliance to version 4.0.3 or later. - If an external installation of RDA version 3.2 is present, either remove it or upgrade it to the RDA version 4.0.3041.0 or later. - All the DR devices that were attached to the previous version NetVault, must be reachable and online during the upgrade process. - DR devices that are either not reachable or running on DR OS version less than 4.0.3 are grouped under Orphan Devices.
+Remove these devices first and then re-add to NetVault after the upgrade. - To ensure the smooth operation of NetVault, after upgrading NetVault to version 13.0.1, you must clear the browser cache. - To upgrade NetVault server to version 13.0.1, log in with the user account used for installing the previous version of the NetVault, and run the setup.
+The PostgreSQL upgrade fails if you upgrade NetVault using a different user account. - There is an expected latency of a few minutes to load NetVault WebUI pages such as Dashboard, View Reports, and Create Backup Job, immediately after NetVault installation or upgrade.